davidgasquez/handbook/content/quotes.md

 - Nobody ever figures out what life is all about, and it doesn't matter.
 Explore the world.
 Nearly everything is really interesting if you go into it deeply enough.
 Richard Feynman.
 - There are no solutions.
 There are only trade-offs.
 Thomas Sowell.
 - It's not that life is short, it's that we waste to much of it.
 Seneca.
+- Your assumptions are your windows on the world.
+Scrub them off every once in a while, or the light won't come in.
+Isaac Asimov.